-Schools have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
-Although schools have a duty to inform the local authority, there is no duty for anyone, including the private foster carer or social workers to inform the school.
-However, it should be clear to the school who has parental responsibility.
+We have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
+Although we have a duty to inform the local authority, there is no duty for anyone, including the private foster carer or social workers to inform the academy.
+However, it should be clear to our academy who has parental responsibility.

-Academy staff should notify the DSL when they become aware of private fostering arrangements.
+Our academy staff should notify the DSL when they become aware of private fostering arrangements.
 The DSL will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
-The school itself has a duty to inform the local authority of the private fostering arrangements within one working day.
+Da Vinci Academy, itself has a duty to inform the local authority of the private fostering arrangements within one working day.

-On admission to Da Vinci Academy we will take steps to verify the relationship of the adults to the child who is being registered.
+On admission to Da Vinci Academy, we will take steps to verify the relationship of the adults to the child who is being registered.